LiliumOS/rfcs/src/rfcs/0002-knums.md

 The following conventions are used:
 * All productions defined in the lexical grammar, other than the `file` production, may be referred to by the syntatic grammar and match the same token produced by that grammar
 * The contents of the file must match the `<file>` production after stripping all whitespace and comments (other than doc comments and inner doc comments)

+### Items

+Each file is a collection of items, that represent the public api of the system.
+There are 6 kinds of items:
+* Directives
+* Use Definitions
+* `const` items
+* `fn` items
+* `struct` and `union` items
+* `type` aliases.

+#### Directives

+A directive is a `%` prefixed ascii identifier.
+It must appear on its own line and have nothing other than whitespace preceeding or following it before a newline.

+A directive is a command to the processor tool, it does not form part of the public API.

+#### Use Definitions

+An item introduced by the `use` keyword specifies a path (a sequence of identifiers separated by `::`).
+A `use` item makes the definitions in the specified path available for definitions in the current file (See below for the rules for how to find the path of a given file).

+Before the `use` keyword, the `inline` contextual keyword may be present.
+If the `inline` keyword is present, the `use` item is part of the public api of the file, and the items of that file are accessible from any file that imports the current file.
+Otherwise, the items made available by the `use` item are not guaranteed to be available outside of the current file.

+#### `const` items

+A `const` item defines an important named constant of a specified type.

+#### `fn` items

 ## Security Considerations